uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 <summary>Solution</summary>

 The reason why this program is flawed because of `value`.
-Specifically, in the GrandGrandParent component, if the state of the GrandGrandParent has changed, the entire component will be re-rendered and a new instance of value is created, which will trigger the re-rendering of all consumers of this context.
+Specifically, in the GreatGrandParent component, if the state of the GreatGrandParent has changed, the entire component will be re-rendered and a new instance of value is created, which will trigger the re-rendering of all consumers of this context.
 We don't want the change of `value` to cause re-rendering of consumers, so we can do the following:

 ```js
 const value = useMemo(()=>{state, dispatch}, [])